 Offers classes in an outdoor saline pool.
 Includes opportunities for infants and preschoolers as well as big kids.
 Class schedule and registration info is managed by the City of El Cerrito.

 Group swim lessons available for ages 6 months with a parent in-water to adult.
 Find out more >

 Richmond Swim Center

-This brand-new pool is Richmond's second public pool (see also Richmond Plunge for open swim hours for adults) and now houses all family activities and swim lessons offered by the city.
+This brand-new pool is Richmond’s second public pool (see also Richmond Plunge for open swim hours for recreation and not lessons) and houses all swim lessons offered by the city.
 Details about Richmond Swim Center >